AdamDelRio/Custom-PC-Builder-and-Trader/v1_manual_test_results.md

+Used data from https://github.com/docyx/pc-part-dataset grabbing from PCPartPicker.com.
+I used json_to_db.py to insert parts into our dataset.

 # Example workflow

 Gerald (who already has an account) wants to buy a new cpu to upgrade his set up.
 To do this, he: